moxx799/carya_tutorial/readme.md

 See the details with the following link https://uh.edu/rcdc/getting-started/

-### Step 2: Basical operations
+### Step 2: Basic operations
-There two positions for your operation,Your local dictionary and the PI's dictionary.Typically, put your code into your local dict and the Data,virtual files, ex. conda envs, into your PI's dict.
+There are two positions for your operation, Your local dictionary and the PI's dictionary.
+Typically, put the code and Data into your PI's dictionary.

-Your local dictionray (Disk space:only 10G):
+Your local dictionary (Disk space: only 10G):
 ```Bash
 cd ~
 ```
-Your Pi's dictionray (By your request, 4T):
+Your Pi's dictionary (By your request, 4T):
 ```Bash
 cd /project/<PI name>/<your user name>/
 ```
-If there is no folder in with your user name, make it by yourself.
+If there is no folder with your user name, make it by yourself.
 ```Bash
 mkdir /project/<PI name>/<your user name>
 ```
-Here are some common commands, skip it if your are familiar with it.
+Here are some common commands, skip them if you are familiar with them.

-To remove a file or a foler recursively:
+To remove a file or a folder recursively:
 ```Bash
 rm <file path>
 ```
 ```Bash
 rm -r <fold path>
 ```
-other commands: move, compress and extract files:
+other commands: move, compress, and extract files:
 ```Bash
 mv <file path> <destination path>
 ```